happyzhanls/100DaysOfCode/log-part3.md

 **Today's Progress**: Didn't realize that I have been off on social media for 10 days 😯.
 I had a big stomach today so not a lot coding.
 Rewrote the navbar using #bootstrap4 and added the new modal feature inside the "comment"..

-**Thoughts**: My body's been painful for a whole day long after a fantastic journey of skiing in the wyoming snowy range yesterdayyy😋.
+**Thoughts**: My body's been painful for a whole day long after a fantastic journey of skiing in the wyoming snowy range😋.

 **Link to work:**
 1. YelpCamp